TeCeG/bulk-upload-to-opensea-with-recaptcha-solution/README.md

   https://www.youtube.com/watch?v=j0WguSodGf8<BR>

 # Warning
-  High Risk of IP to be block by recaptcha.
+  High Risk of IP to be block by recaptcha Audio.
 Use at your own discretion!
+  Change IP to continue...

 # Disclaimer
   This free version script are not collect or capture any information while it running.